Surfing Etiquette – 10 Surf Rules To Learn

 Beginners who are learning how to surf should memorize these rules, and even veterans should take a refresher course now and then.

-Rule #1: Right of Way
+Surfing Etiquette Rule #1: Right of Way

 If someone is up riding a wave, don’t attempt a late takeoff between the curl/whitewater and the surfer.
 If the surfer who’s riding the wave wants to make a cutback she’ll run right into you.
 Doing that is also called backpaddling, and it’s just as bad as dropping in.

 Just because the whitewater catches up to a surfer riding a wave doesn’t give you permission to take off down the line.
 Many talented surfers can outrun the section and get back to the face of the wave.